learn-co-curriculum/welcome-succeed-at-community-bootcamp/README.md

 ## Welcome!

-Welcome!
 We’re excited to have you join the first ever community-driven coding bootcamp.

 As a member of the Community-Powered Bootcamp, you have access to the same Full Stack Web Development curriculum used in our in-person and instructor-led programs.
 It’s a lot of content to get through—over 800 hours of lessons and projects—and, like most things worth doing, it will be hard at times.
 But we promise that if you commit yourself, this will be a learning experience like no other.